 Yes.
 You will need to crush tablets in water before putting them into the tube.
 You cannot put capsules into the tube.
 You will need to put water into the tube after you put medications through it to wash it properly.

 - Is a PEG tube permanent?

 Depends.
 If a patient starts feeling better and can start eating and drinking enough food and water, then the tube can be removed.
 If the patient is not able to do this, the tube can be used long-term..

 The lifespan of the PEG feeding tube is about 1 year although the tube may wear out sooner.
 When the tubing begins to wear, you will notice pits, bumps and leaks on the side of the tube.
 In addition, the feeding tube cap may split or fail to close properly.
 You should notify your physician if this develops.

-- How is a PEG tube removed?
+- How long does a PEG last?

 Author(s) and Publication Date(s)